andersmarkendahl/visualise-3d/README.md

 ## Known issues

-1. Data points with same coordinate will block each other
+1. Data points with same coordinate will block each other (Grouping needed)
 2. JSON Validation schema pending

 ## Developers